Managing Your Anxious Thoughts: How To Fight Anxiety

 2. Relaxation techniques/breathing exercises

-An example of one of these techniques is 4-7-8 breathing, a relaxation practice based in the yoga tradition.
+An example of one of these techniques to fight anxiety is 4-7-8 breathing, a relaxation practice based in the yoga tradition.
 To do this simple exercise, find a comfortable place to sit.
 Close your eyes and exhale until your lungs are completely empty.
 Next, take a deep breath in through your nose, counting to four.
 Hold that breath for seven seconds.
 Finally, exhale for eight seconds through your mouth.
 You may choose to do several rounds or block off a period of several minutes.
 This method of breathing has been shown in studies to help alleviate symptoms of sleep deprivation while lowering blood pressure and heart rate

 Mindfulness is a body-mind technique that was founded in Buddhist meditation traditions.
 Similar to other relaxation techniques (such as yoga, breathing exercises, or visualization), mindfulness meditation is designed to bring your mind into the moment.
 Practicing mindfulness has demonstrated a significant positive effect on stress and is often used in conjunction with cognitive behavioral therapy.